ballerina-platform/ballerina-distribution/examples/websocket-client-basic-auth/websocket_client_basic_auth.md

 # WebSocket client - Basic authentication

 The `websocket:Client` can connect to a service that is secured with basic authentication by adding the `Authorization: Basic <token>` header to the initial HTTP request.
 The username and password for basic authentication can be specified in the `auth` field of the client configuration.
-Use this to communicate with the service, which is secured with basic authentication.

 ::: code websocket_client_basic_auth.bal :::